cmwieneke/GCD-Course-Project/CodeBook.md

 Fields in the altered dataset.

 Subject - The number identifying an individual in the study.

 Activity  - Describes what the subject was doing when the readings were taken.
 (LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS)

-The field below are now an Average when taken by Subject and Activity.
+The fields below are now an Average when taken by Subject and Activity.
 I have altered the field names so that the original field type is quicker to identify, mean() and std() were replaced with AVG and StdDev.

-For further information on these please see the original information below.
+For a detailed explanantion for the field directly below, please see the Feature Selection portion of the document below.

 tBodyAcc-AVG-X,